richardatval/www.greatproject.org.uk/how-we-help.md

 ---
 layout: default
 title: How we help
-summary: The Great Project is here to help individuals within families move toward employment and training.
+summary: The GREAT Project is here to help individuals within families move toward employment and training.
 published: true
 ---
-#### The Great Project is here to help individuals within families move toward employment and training.
+#### The GREAT Project is here to help individuals within families move toward employment and training.

 Rather than provide a one size fits all solution, we’ll work with you to understand the challenges you face.
 Together, we’ll then design a support package that’s right for you.

 ### Support you can access

-When you get involved Great Project, you’ll be able to access support from our partners.
+When you get involved GREAT Project, you’ll be able to access support from our partners.
 This support includes:

 * Health assessments, diagnosis support and occupational health support to help you overcome any health-related barriers to work and training
 * Support with key employment skills, like CV writing and interviewing